fetometo/windowgen-documentation/docs/source/starting_up.rst

 Starting Up
 ===========

-How to Install WindowGen add-on
+How to install WindowGen add-on
 -------------------------------

-To install WindowGen follow these steps:
+To install the WindowGen add-on, follow these steps:

-1. Click on "Edit" in the top left corner.
+1. Click on **Edit** in the top left corner.
-2. Select "Preferences…".
+2. Select **Preferences…**.

     .. image:: images/01_starting_up_install1.png
         :width: 75%

-3. Navigate to the "Add-ons" section (1) and press "Install…" (2).
+3. Navigate to the "Add-ons" section (1) and press **Install…** (2).

     .. image:: images/01_starting_up_install2.png
         :width: 75%

 4. Navigate to the folder where you saved the WindowGen add-on zip archive.
-Select WindowGen zip archive and press "Install Add-on"
+Select the WindowGen zip archive and press "Install Add-on"

     .. image:: images/01_starting_up_install3.png
         :width: 75%